Hostile abdomen: Signs and symptoms

 This picture illustrates the histological features of a thickening and fibrotic abdominal sample.

 Common symptoms and complications associated with a hostile abdomen include limited abdominal wall compliance and peritoneal fibrosis or thickening.
 These conditions can lead to significant issues.
 For instance, adhesions from previous surgeries can lead to tension or obstruction, resulting in chronic or recurrent abdominal pain.
 Additionally, intestinal tissue may appear fragile and delicate, often scarred and thickened into a solid mass.

 Short-term complications typically arise within days to weeks of post-surgery.
 One major issue is intra-abdominal sepsis, which can significantly prolong recovery.
 Moreover, bowel obstruction may arise from adhesions, requiring immediate intervention.
 Another serious concern is fluid buildup at the surgical connections between segments of the bowel.
 Furthermore, bowel fistulas, or abnormal connections that form between different parts of the bowel, are also common short-term complications that require prolonged treatment and increase hospital stays.
 Unintentional enterotomy, or accidental cutting into the bowel during surgery, poses an increased acute risk.
 These complications collectively increase surgical risk, prolong operating times, and exacerbate blood loss.

 An individual experiencing severe bowel obstruction as a result of her previous appendectomy surgery.

 Long-term complications may include bowel obstruction, persistent sepsis, incisional hernia, and short bowel syndrome due to significant bowel resection.
 Individuals with a hostile abdomen frequently experience a longer and more complicated recovery process compared to standard cases.
 Overall, while some individuals may remain asymptomatic, others can experience severe symptoms such as bowel strangulation or ischemia.

 Causes

 The causes of hostile abdomen can be broadly categorised into organic and iatrogenic factors.
 Organic causes primarily involve conditions that directly affect the peritoneum, while iatrogenic causes are primarily related to medical interventions.

 Organic causes

-Peritoneal injury/ inflammation
+Peritoneal injury and inflammation

 An illustration of neutrophils under inflammation, which further stimulates fibrous adhesions.

 Peritoneal injury and inflammation are prevalent in individuals with peritoneal inflammatory disorders such as peritonitis and Crohn's disease.
 Inflammatory responses may trigger excessive fibrin disposition, increasing the risk of hostile abdomen.